Introduction to workers compensation

-Of course, these rates are maximum amounts payable where Legal responsibility, enforced by civil or criminal courts. is admitted by WorkSafe or the self-insurer or where the court has ordered that compensation be paid after The time and place at which a court or tribunal hears the parties argue their case and makes a decision. all the Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects..
+Of course, these rates are maximum amounts payable where liability is admitted by WorkSafe or the self-insurer or where the court has ordered that compensation be paid after hearing all the evidence.
 Where liability is denied, the parties can agree that a lesser amount be paid, subject to the approval of the court.
 This amount is to reflect the difficulties the applicant may have in proving the case.

 Where there are only partial dependants and nobody wholly or mainly dependent at the time of death, the court assesses an appropriate proportion of the above amounts where applicable, depending on the extent of partial dependency on the earnings of the deceased.

 If a worker under 21 years old leaves no depend-ants but was contributing towards the maintenance of the family home, the other members of the family are deemed to be partial dependants.

 In addition to the above amounts, under the WIRC Act, the ‘reasonable’ costs of the deceased’s funeral and other burial expenses are payable up to certain amounts.
 Also, an amount of up to $6730 can be paid for family counselling expenses.